 Place into the oven and bake for 5-6 minutes, or until golden brown.
 Remove from the oven and let it cool completely.

-Meanwhile, to make the cheesecake filling, beat the cream cheese in a stand mixer with the paddle attachment.
+Meanwhile, to make the cheesecake filling beat the cream cheese in a stand mixer with the paddle attachment.
 Add in the sour cream, sugar, eggs, and vanilla.
-Mix until well combined, making sure to scrap the sides of the bowl.
+Mix until well combined, making sure to scrape the sides of the bowl.
 Spoon the cheesecake mixture evenly into the cooled muffin tin.

 Allow them to cool in the muffin tin completely.
 Place in the refrigerator to chill.
 Spoon some cherry pie filling on top right before serving.
 Enjoy.